-The modern law of periodic table states as the properties of chemical elements and their compound molecule is the periodic function of the atomic number.
+The modern law of periodic table suggested that the properties of chemical elements and their compound or molecule is the periodic function of the atomic number.

 Long Form of Periodic Table